godaddy/gasket/packages/gasket-plugin-nextjs/README.md

 - Instead of adding a dedicated `next.config.js`, the `next` property within `gasket.config.js` is used.
-Everything you can configure in the [next.config][next.config] can be added here.
+Everything you can configure in the [next.config] can be added here.

 It is also possible for apps to config Next.js using the `gasket.config.js` file.
-To do so, specify a `nextConfig` object property in the same form as what you would set for [custom configurations] or using Next.js plugins.
+To do so, specify a `nextConfig` object property in the same form as what you would set for [custom configurations][next.config] or using Next.js plugins.

 For general Webpack configurations, it is recommend to utilize features of the Gasket [webpack plugin].